kvsdigital1/Lab1/README.md

 # Lab1
 In this assignment you are required to create a program to do the following tasks
-•	a function to draw a circle
+•	a function to draw a rectangle starting from coordinate 10,10 with a height of 100 and width of 150

-•	a function to colour the circle (choose your favourite colour) You are provided with two files:
+You are provided with two files:
 1.	index.html
 2.	script.js